SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                           • SHOW MENU TITLE  > This toggles the animated title screen when entering SYSTEM MENU, QUICK MENU or SERVICE MENU.
                           • RETURN           > Returns to the main settings menu.

     ■ EXIT MENU        => Returns directly to the main interface if no settings were changed.
+A "*" at the upper-right marks pending unsaved changes.
 Otherwise:
                           • save changes     > Stores any changes to EEPROM and returns to the main interface.
                           • discard          > Discards any changes and returns to the main interface.
                           • cancel           > Returns to the first index of the main menu.